-Larger international game companies like Activision Blizzard and 2K Games have continued to hire talent, which creates opportunities for job seekers who can perform their duties from afar.
+Larger international game companies like Activision Blizzard and 2K Games have continued to hire talent creating opportunities for job seekers with remote capabilities.
 The future landscape is uncertain, but one thing is for sure, if you want to work in the games industry, there are still a variety of roles available.
 Plus, companies are discovering new ways to develop games remotely.

 In the face of uncertainty, the amount of job postings in every industry dropped 30% year over year.
-As of the end of March 2020, however, 79% of game studios were still hiring according to internal research by recruitment company Aardvark Swift.
-Tech salary negotiating firm Candor reported that as of May 2020, there were 10 times more video game companies hiring than firing.
+However, as of the end of March 2020 79% of game studios were still hiring according to Aardvark Swift.
+Tech salary negotiating firm Candor reported as of May 2020, there were 10 times more gaming companies hiring than firing.
 That’s great news for job candidates overall, but not every company is hiring or retaining staff at the moment.

-Game companies have moved a considerable amount of the development cycle online, while several release dates have been pushed back to accommodate for factory and retail shutdowns.
+Game companies have moved a considerable amount of the development cycle online.
+Meanwhile, several release dates are being pushed back to accommodate for factory and retail shutdowns.
 Certain roles including marketing, research, live events, and motion capture positions are not being filled for the time being.

 Willing to relocate for a dream job?
-When seeking employment in the video game industry, it will be important to keep in mind that each country’s COVID-19 precautions may vary, impacting whether you will be able to commute or relocate to a job once things calm down.
-In fact, several international job candidates in the industry are being offered the chance to withhold the acceptance of new positions until pandemic uncertainty has dissipated.
+When seeking employment in the gaming industry, it will be important to keep in mind that each country’s precautions may vary, impacting whether you will be able to eventually commute or relocate to a job.
+In fact, several international job candidates in the industry are being offered the chance to delay acceptance until the pandemic uncertainty has dissipated.

 Continued recruitment during COVID-19 shutdowns is telling for the future of the video game industry, which may experience a record year in sales and online viewership in 2020.
 Some games have been pushed out to a later release date, like Cyberpunk 2077, while next-gen consoles Playstation 5 and Xbox Series X will launch on schedule.